ElBrewster/sound-shelter/zToDo.md

 ## Branch: `feature/record-donations`

-- [ ] implement `DonorForm.svelte` by adding component content
+- [x] implement `DonorForm.svelte` by adding component content
 - [x] Select type from dropdown in DonorForm
-- [ ] be able to submit donor name, type, amount, date to data storage:
+- [x] be able to submit donor name, type, amount, date to data storage:
-- [ ] this creates a "donation instance" under a donor's name
+- [x] this creates a "donation instance" under a donor's name (data does not persist, needs troubleshooting)
-- [ ] add logic to change our data for a donation type total based on new submission
-- [ ] start with the `DonorForm.svelte` visible on the main page, and add conditional logic later if it makes sense (like click button to "record a donation" and then it populates a form in that location)
-- [ ] the donor name text box auto-completes previous donors (moved up from wishlist)
-- [ ] eventually hook up the amount input to the Svelte store for the reports branch to display updates based on new input

 ### donor user stories: